-We discuss several robustness checks in supplementary Appendix A2.
-These relate to whether our debt relief data are representative at the precinct level, to whether our results are sensitive to migration patterns, and to the possibility that the debt relief program affects the Georgian Dream party's vote count indirectly by having effects on economic activity.
-The main results are robust to all this.
+We discuss several robustness checks in supplementary Appendix C. These relate to whether our debt relief data are representative at the precinct level, to whether our results are sensitive to migration patterns, to controlling for all other candidates' votes obtained in the first round, and to the possibility that the debt relief program affects the Georgian Dream party's vote count indirectly by having effects on economic activity.
+The main results remain robust in all these tests.